ai2cm/fv3net/README.md

     python -m fv3net.pipelines.extract_tars test_tars test_output_dir --runner DirectRunner

-To submit a Dataflow job to the cloud involves a few steps, including packaging our external package `vcm` to be uploaded.

-    $ cd external/vcm
-    $ python setup.py sdist

 After creating the uploadable `vcm` package, submit the Dataflow job from the top level of `fv3net` using: